Praveen9964935712/Praveen9964935712/README.md

 I build user-focused web applications and RESTful APIs with a focus on maintainability and performance.
 My typical stack is React + Tailwind on the frontend, Node.js/Express or Flask on the backend, and MySQL/MongoDB for persistence.

-**Quick facts:** Java · JavaScript · Python · React · Node.js · Tailwind · MySQL · MongoDB · JWT Auth · REST APIs
+**Quick facts:** Java · JavaScript · Python · React · Node.js · Tailwind · MySQL · MongoDB · JWT Auth · REST APIs .
+Database

 ## Skills & Technologies